Longevity by Design · Berlin, Germany

 Longevity Berlin: Homes Designed to Measurable Health Standards

-Longevity Berlin is usually discussed in terms of clinics, diagnostics and supplements; the apartment itself remains the overlooked instrument.
-Sabina Malikova Design Office accepts Berlin commissions through a remote-plus-site-visit model already proven in Germany — Longevity Rooms Frankfurt was delivered from Ankara — and designs every project to four measurable standards for light, nature, air and sound.
+Longevity Berlin is usually discussed in terms of clinics, diagnostics and supplements.
+The apartment itself remains the overlooked instrument.
+Sabina Malikova Design Office accepts Berlin commissions through a remote-plus-site-visit model.
+The model is already proven in Germany: Longevity Rooms Frankfurt was delivered from Ankara.
+Every project is designed to four measurable standards for light, nature, air and sound.

 Why Berlin apartments quietly work against longevity

-Berlin's Altbau stock is loved for its ceiling heights and proportions, but much of it predates any serious thinking about indoor health: bedrooms facing loud arteries where noise exceeds WHO Europe's 2018 guideline values, older ventilation that traps fine particulates, and winters at 52° north that leave residents short of daylight for weeks.
-The exposure is not marginal — Klepeis (2001) puts time spent indoors near 90%, and WHO (2016) attributes roughly one in four deaths worldwide to environmental factors.
+Berlin's Altbau stock is loved for its ceiling heights and proportions.
+Much of it predates any serious thinking about indoor health.
+Bedrooms often face loud arteries where noise exceeds WHO Europe's 2018 guideline values.
+Older ventilation traps fine particulates indoors.
+Winters at 52° north leave residents short of daylight for weeks.
+The exposure is not marginal.
+Klepeis (2001) puts time spent indoors near 90%.
+The WHO (2016) attributes roughly one in four deaths worldwide to environmental factors.
 Addressing this does not require moving.
-It requires treating the apartment as a health instrument: auditing light, air, acoustics and materials, then redesigning against explicit targets rather than taste alone.
+It requires treating the apartment as a health instrument.
+Light, air, acoustics and materials are audited first.
+The redesign then follows explicit targets rather than taste alone.

 A service-area model proven in Germany

 The studio has no Berlin office, and this page does not pretend otherwise.
-What it has is a delivery model already tested in Germany: Longevity Rooms Frankfurt was designed and delivered from the Ankara headquarters through structured remote coordination and scheduled site visits, and LOKMATAS in Stuttgart followed the same route.
-A Berlin commission runs identically — design development from Ankara or London, a measurement-based brief, and in-person visits at survey, mid-build and handover.
-With 19+ documented projects across Türkiye, the UK, Germany and Azerbaijan, distance is a logistics question, not a quality one.
+What it has is a delivery model already tested in Germany.
+Longevity Rooms Frankfurt was designed and delivered from the Ankara headquarters.
+Structured remote coordination and scheduled site visits carried it through.
+LOKMATAS in Stuttgart followed the same route.
+A Berlin commission runs identically.
+Design development happens from Ankara or London against a measurement-based brief.
+In-person visits cover survey, mid-build and handover.
+The studio holds 19+ documented projects across Türkiye, the UK, Germany and Azerbaijan.
+Distance is a logistics question, not a quality one.

 Four measurable pillars, not wellness styling

-Longevity by Design commits every project to four auditable standards: CLCI, circadian lighting at 4000–5000K by day and 2200–2700K in the evening; BCS, at least three natural elements per space; IAQM, HEPA-13 filtration with MVHR targeting PM2.5 below WHO's 5 µg/m³ guideline; and AHR, interiors under 55 dB in line with WHO Europe 2018.
-The evidence base includes Figueiro et al. (2020) on lighting and sleep quality and Hunter et al. (2019) on nature contact and cortisol.
-Studio project data suggests real movement: a 240 m² Ankara residence recorded +38% sleep quality and −29% PSS-10 stress in 2025; a Beyoğlu loft saw REM rise from 18% to 25%.
+Longevity by Design commits every project to four auditable standards.
+CLCI sets circadian lighting: 4000–5000K by day, 2200–2700K in the evening.
+BCS requires at least three natural elements per space.
+IAQM pairs HEPA-13 filtration with MVHR, targeting PM2.5 below WHO's 5 µg/m³ guideline.
+AHR holds interiors under 55 dB, in line with WHO Europe 2018.
+The evidence base includes Figueiro and colleagues (2020) on lighting and sleep quality.
+It also includes Hunter and colleagues (2019) on nature contact and cortisol.
+Studio project data suggests real movement.
+A 240 m² Ankara residence recorded +38% sleep quality and −29% PSS-10 stress in 2025.
+A Beyoğlu loft saw REM rise from 18% to 25%.

 Frequently asked questions